Last updated on : 19 Nov, 2025

 Maintaining good oral hygiene is the foundation of fresh breath.

-Baking soda is a natural remedy for neutralising odours and maintaining oral hygiene.
-It helps balance the pH in your mouth, making it less conducive for bacteria to thrive.
+soda (sodium bicarbonate) is a natural remedy for neutralising odours and maintaining oral hygiene.
+It may help balance the pH in your mouth, making it less conducive for bacteria to thrive [4].Mix a small amount of baking soda with water to use as a mouthwash, or brush your teeth with it.

 Follow these tips to prevent bad breath: